 Shipments of chemicals to Messiah University are received by the Campus Store in Eisenhower Campus Center or Central Receiving in the Lenhert Building.
 It is the responsibility of personnel receiving packages to only accept intact and correctly labeled packages.
-In the event that a damaged package containing chemicals is received, the Chemical Hygiene Officer must be contacted immediately and the Messiah University Spill Procedure must be followed, as needed.
+If a damaged package containing chemicals is received, the Chemical Hygiene Officer must be contacted immediately, and the Messiah University Spill Procedure must be followed, as needed.